OWASP/www-project-developer-guide/release-pt-br/09-training-education/01-vulnerable-apps/02-webgoat.md

 #### Where to go from here?

-Try all the WebGoat lessons, they will certainly inform and educate.
-Use WebGoat in demonstrations of your favourite attack chains.
-Exercise available attack tools against WebGoat.

 Try out the WebGoat desktop environment by running `docker run -p 127.0.0.1:3000:3000 webgoat/webgoat-desktop` and navigating to `http://localhost:3000/`.

+* Try the WebGoat lessons, they will certainly inform and educate
+* Exercise available attack tools against WebGoat
+* Use WebGoat in demonstrations of your favourite attack chains
+* Use WebGoat material in presentations on vulnerabilities

 There are various ways of configuring WebGoat, see the [github repo][goatgithub] for more details.